mabre/latex-exam-grading-table-scanner/README.md

 The tool expects the cover pages to look like this:
 - Somewhere is a qr code with the student number.
-- There is a grading table with handwritten grades:
+- There is a grading table with handwritten points:
   - The table is surrounded by aruco markers.
 The vertical distance to the table must be one cell with.
 The upper or the lower edge, respectively, must be aligned with the table.
-  - Each grade cell is divided into tens, ones, and tenths; the sum cell may have hundreds.
+  - Each point cell is divided into tens, ones, and tenths; the sum cell may have hundreds.
-  - If a grade has to be corrected, the corrected grade is written underneath the cell.
+  - If points have to be corrected, the corrected points are written underneath.

 ![Example cover page](test/resources/example_cover_page.png)